HUGO

 Overview

-Mathematical equations and expressions authored in LaTeX or TeX are common in academic and scientific publications.
+Mathematical equations and expressions written in LaTeX are common in academic and scientific publications.
 Your browser typically renders this mathematical markup using an open-source JavaScript display engine such as MathJax or KaTeX.

 \[